anfutang/syntax-enhanced-RE/preprocessing/README.md

 sh preprocess.sh DATASET_NAME DATA_FOLDER_NAME
 ```

-*️⃣ You can also make a pass using the demo data:
+*️⃣ You can make a first simple test using the demo data:
 ```
 sh preprocess.sh demo ../data
 ```